 1. You’ll save on healthcare costs.

 On average, 4-8% of dependents enrolled in employer benefit plans are ineligible.
 The average cost for each ineligible dependent is between $3,000-$4,500 per year, depending on how generous your benefit offerings are.
 A company with just ten ineligible dependents could save $30,000 -$45,000 per year in unnecessary claims expenses.
+Try our Dependent Verification Savings Calculator to see how much you could save.

 In fact, a recent manufacturing client discovered that 11.1% of their covered dependents were ineligible for benefits.
 After removing those ineligible dependents, the client saved approximately $871,500 per year!
 To learn more, read the Manufacturing Client Case Study.